isomorphic-software/smartclient-docs/classes/SavedSearchItem.md

 ## Attr: SavedSearchItem.targetComponent

 ### Description
 Component that saved searches should apply to.
-May be specified as a DataBoundComponent instance or the String ID of one.
 When set, whenever [SavedSearchItem.searchChanged](#method-savedsearchitemsearchchanged) fires, the search is automatically applied to the `targetComponent` unless the `searchChanged` event is cancelled.

 To avoid leaking local storage, saving searches will not be allowed for the target grid unless it specifies [savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid), or an explicit [local or global ID](Canvas.md#method-canvasgetlocalid) is present.